pagliares/bootstrap-hands-on/README.md

 - Bootstrap includes a wide range of shorthand responsive margin, padding, and gap utility classes to modify an element’s appearance.
 - This example concentrates on padding.

+### 07 - Bootstrap spacing (margin)
+- <a href="https://github.com/pagliares/bootstrap-hands-on#outline">Back to Outline</a>
+- For more details on Bootstrap spacing (padding), visit: https://getbootstrap.com/docs/5.2/utilities/spacing/
+- Bootstrap includes a wide range of shorthand responsive margin, padding, and gap utility classes to modify an element’s appearance.
+- This example concentrates on margin.